UK guide by CompareBanks: Find the best secured small business loans for your SME, using this review.

 Although, it is hard to get feedback from customers who have really used the service.

 You can use a Tide Startup loan for everything from goods and equipment to human resources and growth.
-Quickly approved loans with cash deposited within hours are available for terms of up to 5 years or months.
+Quickly approved loans with cash deposited within hours are available for terms of up to 6 years or months.
 Both the interest rate and the payback schedule are flexible, based on the needs of the individual company.

 For eligibility: you should not have more than 36 months of business history.
 The minimum age to apply is 18, and you must be a UK resident.
 Each company owner or partner may borrow up to £25,000 (for a maximum loan amount of £100,000).

-2. Funding Circle — Well-reviewed secured business loans for small businesses
+2. Funding Circle — Well-reviewed secured business loans

 The interest rates are comparable to, or even lower than, what you would get from a bank.
 However, while using a P2P lending platform, you may be required to pay arrangement or completion fees.